Outdoor Travel Activities

-How to Windsurf 101 has a series of lessons on their website to get you started.
-They do suggest taking lessons before starting on your own.
+How to Windsurf 101 has a series of lessons on its website to get you started.
+They do suggest taking classes before starting on your own.

-With a mask and a tube (snorkel), you can swim around and look under the surface of water without having to come up for breath.
+With a mask and a tube (snorkel), you can swim around and look under the water’s surface without having to come up for breath.

-Explore coral reefs, see fish, search for sea creatures.
+Explore coral reefs, see fish, and search for sea creatures.

 Outside Pursuits has an ultimate guide to snorkeling.

 Deep water with air strapped to your back.

 You can go down into the water where light doesn’t quite reach.